The ECD Launchpad – fast tracking access to early learning solutions on mobile devices

 Imagine every South African child was armed with the stimulating tools that they need for optimal early childhood development.
 A country where children received a rich and substantial education from birth, including at-home care by their parents, that would put them squarely on a path to pursue a plethora of opportunities.
 If learning barriers were to be eliminated, income inequality would be eased and every South African child would blossom into an adult unencumbered by anything but their own dreams and ambition.
 This is unfortunately not our South Africa, but steps need to be taken to make it our reality and that is precisely what The Reach Trust and The Innovation Edge are trying to achieve.

 Our country’s schooling system is ranked poorly globally.
-Less than one percent of our school leaving matriculants achieve grades higher than the 70% required for consideration for STEM degrees.
+Fewer than one percent of our school leaving matriculants achieve grades higher than the 70% required for consideration for STEM degrees.
 This failure in the system does not happen at a high or even primary school level, learners are hindered by holes in early childhood learning that forever challenge their future learning capabilities.
 The fact that at the end of Grade 4 more than half of South African children (even more in rural areas) still lack the ability to read for meaning indicates that the need for intervention beyond existing conventions is not something that can be debated.

 The issues influencing these outcomes go beyond the classroom and lie in the socioeconomic and political realities of our country, but acknowledging that fact alone will not bring about the necessary change.
 Creative intervention is the answer, and this is where The Reach Trust and Innovation Edge’s ECD Launchpad comes in.